skoville/webpack-hot-module-replacement/packages/@isomorphic-typescript/ts-monorepo/README.md

 1. All packages will live as direct children under the directory specificed by the `packageRoot` property, unless they are a packaged with a scoped name, in which case they will live as a direct child of a folder which is named after the scope, then that folder is a direct child of the `packageRoot`.
 1. The project forces single versioning via Lerna.
+1. Certain tsconfig compilerOptions will be enabled without your choice.
+They are: "composite", "declaration", "declarationMap", "sourceMap".
+The reasoning behind this is [here](https://github.com/RyanCavanaugh/learn-a#tsconfigsettingsjson).

 The nice thing about this tool is that now all of your configs are generated from this one monoconfig file, and so tsconfig.json and package.json of subprojects can go in the root level gitignore.